ritza-co/Codecov/CodeCov Draft.md

 * **No Historical Data:** The extension does not provide historical coverage data or trends over time.
 * **No Integration with CI/CD:** The extension does not integrate with your CI/CD pipeline to enforce coverage thresholds on pull requests.

+---

-### Codecov Integration
+## Codecov

 Codecov is a tool for visualizing code coverage to help developers track the effectiveness of their tests.
 By integrating it into your CI/CD pipeline, you can ensure continuous monitoring of code coverage metrics across branches and pull requests, encouraging higher code quality.

-#### Centralized Coverage Reports
+### Centralized Coverage Reports

 Codecov uploads coverage reports to a centralized dashboard accessible by all team members.
-This ensures everyone has access to the same coverage information without needing to generate reports locally.
+This ensures everyone has access to the same coverage information without generating reports locally.

-#### Historical Data and Trends
+### Historical Data and Trends

 Codecov provides historical data and visualizations of coverage trends over time.
 This helps you track improvements or regressions in coverage across different commits and branches.

-#### CI/CD Integration
+### CI/CD Integration

 Codecov integrates with your CI/CD pipeline, automatically uploading coverage reports generated during your builds.
 It enforces coverage thresholds on pull requests, ensuring that new code does not decrease overall coverage.
 For example, you can configure Codecov to fail a pull request if the coverage drops below a certain percentage, ensuring that all new code is adequately tested.

-#### Detailed Reports and Annotations
+### Detailed Reports and Annotations

 Codecov provides detailed coverage reports and annotations directly on GitHub pull requests.
 This allows reviewers to see which lines of code are covered or uncovered without leaving the GitHub interface.

 This section will walk you through setting up Codecov to track your test coverage and generate reports using a GitHub Action pipeline.
-It will make use of the same [Django](https://www.djangoproject.com/) web framework [repository](https://github.com/django/django) as above, and is purely an addition to the project.
+It will make use of the same [Django](https://www.djangoproject.com/) web framework [repository](https://github.com/django/django) as above and is purely an addition to the project.

 Adjusting these steps will allow you to add Codecov integration with any other application in a GitHub repository that already generates code coverage reports.